shift-up/Web-Dev-Fundamentals/Unit0/Unit0-Project/README.md

 # Unit 0 Project

 This project is meant to get you familiar with the assignment submission and feedback process using GitHub.com.
 This project does not require any knowledge of Git or the command-line, it can all be completed using the user interface at GitHub.com.
 Make sure you complete the Module 0.1 course material before doing this assignment.
+You will use this same process to submit all Mini-Projects and Unit Projects going forward.

 ## Project Instructions